smartlife/cv-js-game-fruit/README.md

 The game scales all visuals according to the height of the video feed.
 The feed is cropped to a 4:3 ratio and displayed full-screen with black borders if necessary.
 If you set `USE_STUB` to `true` in `js/config.js`, the game will generate mock hand motion so you can test without a webcam.
 Enable `DEBUG` for verbose console logging from all modules.
 If the MoveNet model fails to load because of CORS restrictions, download the model files locally and update the paths in `js/poseProcessor.js`.

+Adjust `TIME_SPEED` in `js/config.js` to make fruits fall slower or faster without affecting the round timer.